CocoaPods/guides.cocoapods.org/source/making/specs-and-specs-repo.html.md

   3. Run `pod spec lint` to check for errors.
   4. If the linter produces errors or warnings, fix them and go back to step 3.
 If not, continue on.
   5. Push your changes to the master Specs repo

+## How do I get my library on CocoaDocs?

+[CocoaDocs](http://cocoadocs.org) recieves notifications from the [CocoaPods/Specs](https://github.com/CocoaPods/Specs) repo on github whenever a CocoaPod is updated.
+This triggers a process that will generate documentation for _objective-c_ projects via [appledoc](http://gentlebytes.com/appledoc/) and host them for the community.
+This process can take around 15 minutes after your Podspec is merged.
+If you host your own documentation, you can use the [documentation_url](/syntax/podspec.html#documentation_url).